renebitter/portfolio/data/posts/static-site-to-github-pages.md

 ##### 2022-06-23

+Update: Since July 27th, this procedure can be done completely by github without a third party solution. [github.blog](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/)

 ## Introduction

 I've wanted to build a cool, or at least presentable, Portfolio-Blog for a while now.
 Since I've been working a lot with Next.js lately, I figured it would be a great idea to build this portfolio using Next.js instead of some plain html/css/js.
 And since I didn't want to pay for hosting just right now, Github Pages should do the trick.